 - 9.1 This paragraph does not apply to government and public securities.
 Please see paragraph 10 below.
-For the purpose of this paragraph a "single body" bears the meaning as set out in COLL 5.6.7R(11). - 9.2 Not more than 20% in value of the Scheme Property may consist of deposits with a single body. - 9.3 Not more than 10% in value of the Scheme Property may consist of transferable securities or money-market instruments issued by any single body subject to COLL 5.6.23R.
+For the purpose of this paragraph a single body bears the meaning as set out in COLL 5.6.7R(11). - 9.2 Not more than 20% in value of the Scheme Property may consist of deposits with a single body. - 9.3 Not more than 10% in value of the Scheme Property may consist of transferable securities or money-market instruments issued by any single body subject to COLL 5.6.23R.
 This limit is increased to 25% in value of the Scheme Property in respect of covered bonds.
-In applying the increased limit of 25% certificates representing certain securities are to be treated as equivalent to the underlying security. - 9.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Company.
-For the purposes of calculating this limit, the rules and conditions set out in COLL 5.6.7R (7) to (10) inclusive apply. - 9.5 Not more than 35% in value of the Company may consist of the units of any one collective investment scheme.
+In applying these limits certificates representing certain securities are to be treated as equivalent to the underlying security. - 9.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Fund.
+For the purposes of calculating this limit, the rules and conditions set out in COLL 5.6.7 R(7) to (10) inclusive apply. - 9.5 Not more than 35% in value of the Fund may consist of the units of any one collective investment scheme.